HydroModPy/HydroModPy/CONTRIBUTING.md

 ## Prototyping with Python

+> **The official way to use HydroModPy is TOML-driven simulation mode**
+> (`hmp run config.toml`).
+The TOML pipeline covers all standard workflows
+> and is the recommended path for production runs, reproducibility, and
+> collaboration.

+Prototyping with Python is intended for **raw development of new functionality that is not yet integrated into the launcher**.
+Typical use cases: interfacing a new solver, testing an experimental boundary condition, or manipulating internal objects (Domain, Flow, Surface) that the TOML pipeline does not expose yet.
+Once the feature is stable, it should be wired into the TOML configuration and the launcher so that all users can access it without writing Python.

-For rapid testing and custom workflows, you can skip the `[simulation]` section and drive the execution from Python.
+In prototype mode you skip the `[simulation]` section and drive the execution from Python.
 The TOML still holds all physical parameters.
 Only the orchestration is in Python.

 Here is a minimal prototype that loads a config, builds the geographic domain, and runs MODFLOW: